pu2clr/VFO_SI5351_ARDUINO_SMARTPHONE/README.md

 ### Callback functions

 This sketch uses callback functions to complement specific actions for a specific band.
-For example, you might need to turn on a LED, start a relay or set up a filter when yiu select a band.
+For example, you might need to turn a LED on, start a relay or set up a filter when yiu select a band.
 If the device that will use this VFO/BFO has different behaviours for different band, you might want use callback functions.
 See Band table for more information.